B-Rich/salt-org/README.md

 ## salt-org

-Use [Salt](http://www.saltstack.com) to manage accounts and settings for your organization.
+Use [Salt](http://www.saltstack.com) to manage accounts and settings for your organization in various programs.

 ## Why

-You use config management to manage servers (user accounts, settings, etc.), so why not use it to manage your organization?
+You use config management to manage servers (user accounts, settings, etc.), so why not use it to manage GitHub teams, Google Apps, AWS groups, etc.?

 ## How